makinacorpus/static-passthrough-bundle/README.md

-# Static Passthrough Bundle: easily serve a tree of folders and statics html files through Symfony
+# Static Passthrough Bundle: easily serve a tree of statics files through Symfony

 This bundle has been developped for a simple use case : serve a built documentation through a symfony application.